MohammedRashad/ITI-Summer-Training-Image-and-Video-Processing/README.md

 # ITI Summer Training Image and Video Processing
 Lectures, Code, and Assignment for an 8-lecture course I delivered at ITI Alexandria Branch - August 2022

+# Course Objective

+Intensive Training to introduce senior undergraduate students to Image and Video Processing techniques

 # Lectures
 - Lecture 1 : Introduction to Computer Vision & Image Processing